Do you live with insulin-dependent diabetes, count your carbs accurately, but still struggle with postprandial (after meal) high or low blood sugars?

 Tools to help you find and remember your carb ratios

-Using carb ratios is pretty straight forward if you use an insulin pump to manage your diabetes.
-Most pumps have a build-in bolus calculator (calculates your suggested dose) and your medical team should have set it up for you and trained you on how to use it.
+Using carb ratios is pretty straightforward if you use an insulin pump to manage your diabetes.
+Most pumps have a built-in bolus calculator (calculates your suggested dose) and your medical team should have set it up for you and trained you on how to use it.
 If that’s the case, you just need to focus on whether your ratios are accurate.